 Photographer: Sudip Maiti | Country: India

 In Kolkata, India, a woman participating in a marathon ran the entire race without any footwear.
-Women’s long- distance running has always been burdened with social stigma and inhibitions in India.
-But running plays a key role in liberating and empowering women across ages as more and more women are taking part in distance running events in recent years.
-As a result, an Indian women’s team took silver in the 2022 IAU 24H Asia and Oceania Championships in Bangalore while Sufiya Khan was awarded two Guinness World Records in endurance running.
+Women’s long-distance running has always been burdened by social stigma and inhibitions in India.
+However, running plays a key role in liberating and empowering women of all ages, as more and more women have taken part in running events in recent years.
+As a result, an Indian women’s team won silver at the 2022 IAU 24H Asia and Oceania Championships in Bangalore, while Indian athlete Sufiya Khan was awarded two Guinness World Records in endurance running.

 ZANZIBAR SPARKS’ INSPIRING JOURNEY